SteadyAction/DesignableView/README.md

 ## Introduction

-Customizing UIView Should be easier.
+Customizing UIView Should be easier. <br>
-Use DesignableView instead.
-It helps you design a view as you want.
+Use DesignableView to design a view as you want.

 ## Installation